 The Leixões Passenger Terminal is a wooden construction that resembles a ship’s hull, and is considered an important architectural and historical heritage.

-Since April 2011, it is in operation a new cruise quay 340m long and 315m length for berth.
+Since April 2011, it is in operation a new cruise quay 340m long and 300m length for berth (up to 320m upon request).
 Since then, the biggest and the most glamorous cruise ships from the worldwide cruise fleet are welcome here, boosting the cruise tourism in the North of Portugal region.

 - Porto is simultaneously an old and modern city.
 The historical centre of Porto has been a World Heritage since 1996.
 From the 12th century Cathedral to the Port Wine cellars, Porto has a lot to see.